attack-craft/verification_craft/README.md

 For r in {12, 14, 16}, due to the high complexity, the experiment is only performed for one randomly chosen key.

+For 8-round and 2-round weak-key differential characteristics, First, we set the tweak to satisfy the required conditions of the distinguisher, then we choose 16 keys which satisfy the required conditions of weak-key model randomly and conpute the probabilities and the average probability is used as the experimental probability.

 We also implement Algorithm 1 in the submitted paper for a 7-round distinguisher and try to recovery one nibble of the secret key (`recover_knibble.cpp`).